-Before boarding your dog at a new facility, inquire about their policies, procedures, and services.
+Before boarding your dog at a new facility, inquire about its policies, procedures, and services.
 For example, what kind of food do they feed the dogs, what items can you bring from home (toys, blankets, etc.), what their emergency protocols are, and if they can administer your dog's medication?

 Asking about the policies, procedures, and services the facilities offer can help you determine the best home away from home for your dog.